 Read more about the results in the INFOGRAPHIC "Harvest in 2021".

 In 2020, 12 non-profit organizations received support.
 They implemented projects in their regions, involving active people in 17 municipalities.
 5 projects in Kurzeme, 4 projects in Vidzeme, 1 project in Zemgale, and 2 projects in Latgale were supported.
-Although in the spring the organizations planned to involve 250 households (800 people) in agricultural work, the results have turned out to be more excellent - more than 350 households, covering more than 1250 people, participated in the projects; the majority - large families.
+Although in the spring the organizations planned to involve 250 households (800 people) in agricultural work, the results have turned out to be more excellent - more than 350 households, covering more than 1,250 people, participated in the projects; the majority - large families.

 Read more about the results in the INFOGRAPHIC "Harvest in 2020".

 Also, in the 2019 project competition, 12 non-profit organizations received support.
 3 projects in Latgale, 2 projects in Vidzeme, 3 projects in Zemgale, and 4 projects in Kurzeme received support.
 Although at the beginning of the year, the organizations planned to involve 206 households (800 people) in farming, the results were more impressive.
-In 2019, 287 households participated in the projects, covering 1 101 persons, including 467 children.
+In 2019, 287 households participated in the projects, covering 1,101 persons, including 467 children.

 Read more about what has been achieved in 2019 in the "Harvest in 2019" INFOGRAPHIC.

-Previously, in 2017, support was provided to 15 organizations, which distributed seeds, plants, and gardening accessories to families in 21 districts that find themselves in difficulty to enable them to do horticultural work to provide food for their family table.
+Previously, in 2017, support was provided to 15 organizations, which distributed seeds, plants, and gardening accessories to families in 21 districts that found themselves in difficulty to enable them to do horticultural work to provide food for their family table.
 436 families were involved in the gardening work, comprised of 1,581 people, of whom 778 were children.

-More detailed information - is in the "Harvest in 2017" INFOGRAPHIC.
+More detailed information is in the "Harvest in 2017" INFOGRAPHIC.

 This program continues the work done under the “Support for Participating” activity that was part of the “A Piece of Bread” program (2013-2016).
-Under the auspices of this activity, a total of 2`500 people took part in a total of 28 projects, growing fruit and vegetables to put on their family’s table or earning additional income to meet their family’s needs.
+Under the auspices of this activity, a total of 2,500 people took part in a total of 28 projects, growing fruit and vegetables to put on their family’s table or earning additional income to meet their family’s needs.
 Learn more about examples of successfully implemented projects in the following video stories: